goth7mog/test-go/README.md

-# Chitauri Solana Balance API
+# Solana Balance API in go

 This project is a Golang REST API (using Fiber) that fetches the Solana balance for one or more wallet addresses.
 It includes:
 - IP rate limiting